 No. When volunteering as a seamstress for NICU Helping Hands you must follow our guidelines.
 Items cannot be donated on our behalf before they are processed by our staff.
 In our professional experience we know that most hospitals, due to funding, cannot provide Angel Gown garments to a bereaved family in a manner we consider to be consistent with best practice.
 Most clothing and gowns donated to hospitals are placed in buckets, baskets or bins that have to be sorted through each time a baby passes away.
 Sometimes a bereaved family has to sort through donated clothing to find something to fit their precious baby.
 It is with this knowledge that we created our Angel Gown Program and the guidelines surrounding distribution of our Angel Gown garments.

 There is a very specific way in which our garments get boxed, labeled and sent to hospitals and we make sure this is done properly so our Angel Gown garments get placed into the right hands and distributed to the families in a very heart felt manner.
 Volunteer seamstresses for our organization do not drop off Angel Gown garments for us at hospitals.
-All garments once completed are sent back to NICU Helping Hands for packing and shipping to hospitals and families.
+All garments once completed by our volunteer seamstresses are sent back to NICU Helping Hands for packing and shipping to hospitals and families.
 We respectfully request that this policy be followed if you sign up to be a volunteer seamstress for us so that we can provide families with the absolute best experience.
-If you prefer to provide gowns yourself to hospitals, please understand they cannot be donated under the NICU Helping Hands’ Angel Gown Program brand.
+If you prefer to provide gowns yourself to hospitals, please understand they cannot be donated under the trademarked NICU Helping Hands’ Angel Gown Program brand.

 11. Can I use my own dress and turn it into gowns?